Sol Hurok: Career

 Beginning in the late 1930s Hurok managed Colonel W. de Basil's Original Ballet Russe, as well as its offshoot rival company, Sergei J. Denham's The Ballet Russe de Monte Carlo.
 They often performed near each other, and Hurok hoped to reunite the companies, but ultimately was unsuccessful.

 In 1959, after 35 years of effort, Sol Hurok brought the Soviet Bolshoi Ballet to the United States for an eight-week performance tour.
 In 1961, he brought the Kirov Academy of Ballet and the Igor Moiseyev Ballet Company to the U.S. In 1962, he again brought the Bolshoi to the U.S. for a tour at the height of the Cuban Missile Crisis.

 The First Moog Quartet, the first to perform electronic music in Carnegie Hall, was formed in 1970 in response to Hurok's request to hear the Moog synthesizer in a live concert.

 In honor of Hurok's influence on American music, on December 4, 1971, he was awarded the University of Pennsylvania Glee Club Award of Merit.
 Beginning in 1964, this award was "established to bring a declaration of appreciation to an individual each year that has made a significant contribution to the world of music and helped to create a climate in which our talents may find valid expression."

 In 1972, a bomb planted in Hurok's Manhattan office exploded, killing employee Iris Kones and injuring several others, including Hurok.
-While many people believe the bombing had been arranged by the Jewish Defense League, a far-right terrorist organization which opposed the U.S. tours of artists from the Soviet Union, no one was ever convicted of the crime.
+Two members of Jewish Defense League, a far-right terrorist organization which opposed the U.S. tours of artists from the Soviet Union, were charged but the cases were ultimately dismissed.

+Family

+In 1935, after some 27 years of marriage, Hurok divorced his wife Mary and married Emma Borisovna Perper, a concert pianist and "glamorous Russian cabaret performer who was both a widow and a divorcee.

+At the time of Emma's death just a few months after Sol Hurok's in 1974, the couple had been separated for many years."
+Daughter Ruth Hurok married press agent Barry Hyams, and both of their children also became prominent figures in the entertainment industry: Nessa Hyams and Peter Hyams.
+Ruth's second marriage, which lasted 45 years, was to blacklisted conductor and voice teacher Arthur Lief.

+Sol Hurok's grandson--the son of Peter Hyams--John Hyams is also a film director.